nf-core/crisprseq/docs/usage/screening.md

 ### Running gene essentiality scoring

-nf-core/crisprseq supports 4 gene essentiality analysis modules : MAGeCK RRA, MAGeCK MLE, BAGEL2 and DrugZ.
+nf-core/crisprseq supports 4 gene essentiality analysis modules: MAGeCK RRA, MAGeCK MLE, BAGEL2 and DrugZ.
 You can run any of these modules by providing a contrast file using `--contrasts` and the flag of the tool you wish to use:

 - `--rra` for MAGeCK RRA,